Fortunately, in the United States, smoking is decreasing over the last decade. As a surgeon who treats lung cancer, this makes me very happy.

 According to a new study, nicotine might not be the only hazardous chemical tied to e-cigarettes.
 Researchers recently found that almost 75 percent of flavored e-cigs tested contained a dangerous chemical linked to a deadly lung disease called ‘Popcorn Lung.’
 Roger Khetan, MD, an internal medicine physician on the medical staff at Baylor University Medical Center at Dallas, recently discussed the health risks associated with this chemical.

-Education opportunities are vital to preventing and treating lung cancer, which is why we recently held an informative seminar, “The Truth About Lung Cancer and New Forms of Smoking” to discuss such issues.
+Education opportunities are vital to preventing and treating lung cancer.
 It does not matter if you are young, old, a smoker or non-smoker, you may be affected by lung cancer.

 As e-cigarettes and other smoking habits emerge, researchers and providers are examining these chemicals which are exposed in the air as you inhale, and what connection they may have to lung cancer.